imorpha/notes/content/📚 Sources/✳️ Hubs.md

 date:
 draft: false
 ---
-Here is a collection of valuable, comprehensive, quality educational content I've found on the web:
+Here are collections of valuable, comprehensive, quality educational content I've found on the web:

 # Mathematics